 At Harvills Hawthorn, we teach the different join types in specific groups to help a child to understand the directional pushes and pulls required to successfully join the different letter combinations.
+Please see our handwriting policy for more information.

 Impact